yukimochi/machinery-v1/README.md

 fmt.Println(taskState.State)
 ```

-There are couple of convenient methods to inspect the task status:
+There are couple of convenient me methods to inspect the task status:

 ```go
 asyncResult.GetState().IsCompleted()